CIMIL/MusicalMetaversePlaygrounds_SoundSpace/README.md

-# Musical Metaverse Playgrounds Sound-Space
+# Musical Metaverse Playgrounds: Sound-Space

 This is an implementation of the Second Playground (aka "Sound-Space") from the [Musical Metaverse Playgrounds](https://github.com/CIMIL/MusicalMetaversePlaygrounds "MM Playgrounds").